MichalDakowicz/workout-tracker/README.md

 - Record and view workouts with date and exercises performed.
 - Strength tracking (currently broken)
 - More comming soon.

+#### Feature Requests

+Have a suggestion or want to see a new feature added?
+Your input is invaluable!
+Visit GitHub Issues to create a new issue, and mark it as an *"enhancement"* request.
+I'll review your proposal with enthusiasm!

+#### Feature Plans

+for now the project is in early developement so i cant write anything here yet

 ## Usage